In a Nutshell:

 Do you have a mobility issue?

-Are you on a budget, and looking for a chair that can serve in a “swing” role, as useful indoors as it is out?
+Are you on a budget and looking for a chair that can serve in a “swing” role, as useful indoors as it is out?
 Would your friends and family describe you as something of a “Do-It-Yourselfer?”

-Whirlwind RoughRider Wheelchair Overview
+Whirlwind RoughRider Wheelchair Key Features

 The Whirlwind RoughRider Wheelchair has been around in one form or another since 1980, making it one of the oldest wheelchair models in production today.